devlocker/breakfast/getting_started/index.md

 # Getting Started
 Breakfast integrates modern Javascript tooling into your Rails project.

-Get support for ES6 syntax & modules, live reload for CSS, JS, & HTML, and NPM support.
+Get support for ES6 syntax & modules, live reload for CSS, JS, & HTML, and Yarn support.
 Be up and running on the latest frontend framework in minutes.

 As you save your assets they will get compiled on the fly into bundles.
 Updates